-- 1. Which coalition will form? - we'll consider cases where the answer is the grand coalition
+- 1. Which coalition will form?

+- we'll consider cases where the answer is the grand coalition

+- makes sense for superadditive games

 - 2. How should the coalition divide its payoff?

 - in order to be fair

 - in order to be stable

 Coalitional or Cooperative Games